e-tayfw/HTML_Project/HTML_Lesson1.md

   Oh, bring back my Bonnie to me.
 </p>

-    This is why we use <pre>, which defines pre-formatted text.
-The text inside a <pre> element is displayed in a fixed-width font (usually Courier), and it preserves boths SPACES and LINE BREAKS:
+This is why we use pre, which defines pre-formatted text.
+The text inside a pre element is displayed in a fixed-width font (usually Courier), and it preserves boths SPACES and LINE BREAKS:

 ```htm
 <pre>